PKFireBarry/PKFireBarry/README.md

 Frontend Engineer with a passion for creating visually appealing and user-friendly<br>websites and applications.
 Strong experience in HTML, CSS, and JavaScript with a<br>focus on responsive and interactive interfaces using modern frameworks.
 Committed<br>to making a positive impact in web development and bringing value to my team

 * 🖥️  See my portfolio at [Darion-George](http://darion-george.vercel.app)
-* 🧠  I'm learning Angular and MongoDB
+* 🧠  I'm learning Angular and MongoDB right now!
 * ⚡  I also write music under the name Deep Voyage